fastoch/Networking/Initial_config.md

 Traditionally, a Cisco router or switch would only have an **RJ45 console port**.
 Fortunately, modern devices now have a **USB port**.

-When connecting via an RJ45 console port, you can use a rollover cable and an adapter.
+When connecting via an RJ45 console port, you can use a **rollover cable** and a serial-to-usb converter.
 Connect one side of the rollover cable to the router or switch, and use a RJ45-to-DB9 (Ethernet to Serial) connector
 to connect the other side to your computer.
 This means you need a serial port available on your laptop.
 Nowadays, we use RJ45 to DB9 cables, where the DB9 connector is already included at one end of the cable.